King2Cute/VehicleTrackingApi/README.md

   }
 }
  ```
- 8. Once vehicle is created device would update vehicle using https://localhost:5001/api/device/updateLocation with body example of
+ 8. Once vehicle is created device would update vehicle using https://localhost:5001/api/device/updateLocation with body below using deviceId and vehicleId from steps 6 and 7
 ```json
 {
   "vehicleId": "3fa85f64-5717-4562-b3fc-2c963f66afa6",